 Replace Self-Sabotage with Healthy Behavior

 Now that you’ve named the type(s) of self-sabotaging behavior, it’s time to replace it with something more healthy.
-Flip around negative self-talk into positive, respond in positive ways instead of reacting in negative ways.
-Try doing something new and different over the same old things you’ve always done.
+Flip around your negative self-talk, responding in positive ways instead of reacting emotionally in negative ways.
+Try doing something new and uplifting instead of the damaging things you’ve always done.
 They say the definition of crazy is doing the same thing over and over again expecting a different response.
-Shake it up; respond differently.
+So change things up and respond differently.

 Ask better questions of yourself during each situation.
 Don’t go back to what’s comfortable to you; push past your comfort zone and come up with new answers to better questions.
 No one ever succeed in life without taking some risks.
 Learn to evaluate the risks, and take solid steps toward the answers.